kubernetes-sigs/kustomize/cmd/config/docs/commands/tree.md

 ## tree

-Display Resource structure from a directory or stdin.
+[Alpha] Display Resource structure from a directory or stdin.

 ### Synopsis

-Display Resource structure from a directory or stdin.
+[Alpha] Display Resource structure from a directory or stdin.

 kyaml tree may be used to print Resources in a directory or cluster, preserving structure